mvolkmann/blog/src/swift-ui.md

 - Changes made in the Inspector update the Preview and the code, but they do not take effect until focus is moved out of the modified Navigator field.
+  This is a great way to learn about supported view modifiers and their syntax.

 To switch to "Live Preview" mode so tap events are honored, click the button with a triangle inside a circle.